How To Get Over a Breakup?

 This is predominantly a guys’ thing as we bottle our feelings up and lie around feeling sorry for ourselves.
 Instead, be productive and get out of your house, even if it’s just for a 15-minute walk.
 When you come back, you will have felt much better, just for shaking up your activity levels.

 Your ex expects you to wallow in pity, so become unpredictable and do the opposite.
-Scan your area for places you haven’t been to and experience new fun adventures.
+Scan your area for places you haven’t visited and experience new fun adventures.

 Turn your life around